-STEP 1.
+- STEP 1.
 Log in to the control as "admin."
-(See the "Accessing the Overcurrent Control with a Web Browser" section on Page 18.)
-From the Control Settings tab, go to the Factory Default menu.
+(See the "Accessing the Overcurrent Control with a Web Browser" section on Page 12.)
+From the Control Settings tab, go to the Factory Default menu. - STEP 2.
+Under the Factory Default menu, click on the Select to Reset Overcurrent Control settings to defaults checkbox.
+See Figure 25.